nicolasbotto/live-video-analytics/MediaGraph/topologies/cvr-with-httpExtension/2.0/readme.md

 This topology enables you to continuously record the video from an RTSP-capable camera to an Azure Media Services Asset.
 You can read more about the relevant settings in [this](https://github.com/Azure/live-video-analytics/blob/master/MediaGraph/topologies/cvr-asset/readme.md) page.

-Additionally, this topology enables you to run video analytics on a live feed from an RTSP-capable camera, on a subset of the incoming video frames (as controlled by the frame rate filter processor node), by sending them to an external AI inference engine.
+Additionally, this topology enables you to run video analytics on a live feed from an RTSP-capable camera.
+A subset of the video frames (controlled by the **samplingOptions** parameter in the http extension node)is sent to an external AI inference engine using the **sharedMemory** mode for data transfer.
 The results are then published to the IoT Edge Hub.

 <br>